-To reserve University equipment and facilities student organizations must submit their event on Presence with a minimum of seven (7) University business days prior to the start of your event.
-Larger events or those that require additional set-ups should be submitted a minimum of two (2) weeks in advance.
-Upon review and approval, your request is subsequently submitted to Event Services for final processing of your desired audio/visual equipment, location, etc. To submit your organizations' event, please log in to Presence, access your Admin Dashboard, click on the "+ create" button.
-Select "Event" and enter your information including your organization.
-We ask those in charge of event submissions be as exact as possible when listing the description and the items required for the event.
+To reserve University equipment and facilities student organizations must submit their event on Trailblazers with a minimum of five (5) University business days prior to the start of your event.
+Larger events or those that require additional set-ups should be submitted a minimum two (2) weeks ahead of time.
+Upon review and approval, your request is subsequently submitted to Event Services for final processing of your desired audio/visual equipment, location, etc. To submit your organizations' event, please log in to Trailblazers and click on your organization.
+Click on "Manage Organization," then click on the drop-down menu option.
+Select "Events".
+Once visiting the "Manage your Events" page, please click on "Create Event" to submit event information and request.
+We ask for those in charge of event submissions to be as exact as possible when listing the description and the items required for the event.